Policies and Procedures

 1. Support of a vulnerable child

-Kids’ Corner Limited recognises that any child who has been subjected to abuse or witnessed violence may find it difficult to develop their self-worth.
+Kids’ Corner recognises that any child who has been subjected to abuse or witnessed violence may find it difficult to develop their self-worth.
 We will support the child by:

 • Showing patience and understanding